How to Deploy .NET Applications on Linux for Production — Complete Security-First DevOps Guide (2026)

 Environment=JWT__SecretKey="high-entropy-random-string-here"

-After updating your service file with new secrets, reload the daemon and restart the service for the changes to take effect:
+After editing the service file, always reload the systemd daemon and restart the service so the new environment variables take effect:

 sudo systemctl daemon-reload